 Our membranes for technical, waterproof and breathable jackets

-It's not necessarily useful to improve recyclability if it adversely affects durability.
-Our close involvement throughout the technical process means we can be very demanding when it comes to product durability.
+Once the membrane is bonded to the product, we carry out tests on product breathability and waterproofing, which also include the integration of zips and the assembly of seams.
+All our textiles undergo shower tests which allow us to validate, not just the component, but the actual product design.
 When it comes to colour fastness and abrasion resistance, our lab and field tests allow us to check that the product can withstand the necessary stresses and strains.
-Most of the standards we apply to our tests and our quality controls are more restrictive than those commonly used on the market.
+Most of the standards that we apply to our tests and our quality controls are therefore more restrictive than those commonly used on the market.

 Our membranes for technical, waterproof and breathable jackets